patchon/pam-onelogin/README.md

 ## :warning: Caveats
 This is a proof of concept and the author does not take any responsibility for what may happen if you decide to use it.
-With that being said, it seems to work as expected in my testing environment.

 A few other warnings,